Manoj632004/Banana_plant_decease_detection/README.md

 - Create virtual environment
 - Use 'pip install -r requirements.txt' to install required libraries
 - import python files
-- run
+- compile run.ipynb to get the model.h5 file with the CNN model you wish to run
-- create static folder in your virtual environment for the used uploaded image to store
+- create static folder in your virtual environment for the user uploaded image to store
 - Use 'python app.py' to run the web app